PalaDrill-Staff/PalaDrill-Launcher/README.md

 <p align="center">Join modded servers without worrying about installing Java, Forge, or other mods.
 We'll handle that for you.</p>

-## Features

-* 🔒 Full account management.
-  * Add multiple accounts and easily switch between them.
-  * Microsoft (OAuth 2.0) + Mojang (Yggdrasil) authentication fully supported.
-  * Credentials are never stored and transmitted directly to Mojang.
-* 📂 Efficient asset management.
-  * Receive client updates as soon as we release them.
-  * Files are validated before launch.
-Corrupt or incorrect files will be redownloaded.
-* ☕ **Automatic Java validation.**
-  * If you have an incompatible version of Java installed, we'll install the right one *for you*.
-  * You do not need to have Java installed to run the launcher.
-* 📰 News feed natively built into the launcher.
-* ⚙️ Intuitive settings management, including a Java control panel.
-* Supports all of our servers.
-  * Switch between server configurations with ease.
-  * View the player count of the selected server.
-* Automatic updates.
-That's right, the launcher updates itself.
-*  View the status of Mojang's services.

-This is not an exhaustive list.
-Download and install the launcher to gauge all it can do!

 #### Need Help?
 [Check the wiki.][wiki]

 #### Like the project?
 Leave a ⭐ star on the repository!